 Dr. Martin Luther King, Jr. Boulevard

-Art Stumble 2020, a mural-painting project on the wall behind McCollum Hall and a corresponding event by the Fort Myers Mural Society, will promote pride in the Fort Myers Dunbar community, as well as support economic growth with aesthetic enhancement.
-The block party will be held April 25, 2020, where the community can watch the murals being painted before their eyes while enjoying other pieces of art on display, vendors, refreshments, and music.
+Art Stumble, a mural-painting project on the wall behind McCollum Hall and a corresponding event by the Fort Myers Mural Society, promotes pride in the Fort Myers Dunbar community, as well as support economic growth with aesthetic enhancement.
 The theme of the mural collection is a “wall” that symbolizes the positive influences of diversity, not division.
-The actual 17 murals produced will feature internationally-renown musicians who played at McCollum Hall, such as Count Basie, Louis Armstrong, B. B. King, Duke Ellington, and Ella Fitzgerald.
+The 17 murals feature internationally-renown musicians who played at McCollum Hall, such as Count Basie, Louis Armstrong, B. B. King, Duke Ellington, and Ella Fitzgerald.
 The project bridge an artistic connection between the Downtown River District—where The Mural Society has painted other murals—and the Dunbar section of the city.
-Funding for this Art Stumble 2020 will originate from grants previously received by The Mural Society.
+Mural finalists for Art Stumble back wall project were selected in September 2020.
+Mural painting began in January 2021 with a completion date of March 2021.
+Depending on any limitations imposed by coronavirus pandemic (COVID-19), the CRA, along with various community partners and the developers, plan for Art Stumble event McCollum Hall in 2021.
+Funding for this Art Stumble is through grants previously received by The Mural Society.

 Barden Street Community Garden Learning Center